-&lt;sup>9 Renal phosphate threshold is the assessment of renal phosphate reabsorption under differing circumstances, allowing the evaluation of renal phosphate transport.
+10 Renal phosphate threshold is the assessment of renal phosphate reabsorption under differing circumstances.
 It is the maximum rate of tubular reabsorption divided by the glomerular filtration rate.
-Granulomatous disease

-117. Granulomas are compact, centrally organised collections of epithelioid macrophages which may be encircled by lymphocytes.
+115. Granulomas are compact, centrally organised collections of epithelioid macrophages which may be encircled by lymphocytes.
 They may form in response to pathogens, for example the tubercle bacillus, or as part of a delayed hypersensitivity response to unknown antigens (for example, in sarcoidosis) or exposure to metals (for example, beryllium).
-Macrophages subject to chronic cytokine stimulation differentiate into epithelioid cells, gain secretory and bactericidal capability, lose some phagocytic capacity and fuse to form giant cells.
+Macrophages subject to chronic cytokine stimulation, differentiate into epithelioid cells, gain secretory and bactericidal capability, lose some phagocytic capacity and fuse to form giant cells.
 In more mature granulomas, fibroblasts and collagen encase the ball-like clusters, and in some cases scarring ensues, altering organ architecture and function (lannuzzi et al., 2007).

-118. Hypercalcaemia has been described in almost all granulomatous diseases, including sarcoidosis, tuberculosis (TB), berrylliosis (chronic beryllium disease) and leprosy (Nayak-Rao, 2013).
-It occurs because the macrophages in granulomas produce 1- $\alpha$ hydroxylase which converts 25(OH)D to active 1,25(OH)2D.
-This activation is not regulated by PTH as it is in the kidney.
-Moreover, the enzyme is less sensitive than renal 1- $\alpha$ hydroxylase to product inhibition by 1,25(OH)2D.
+116. Hypercalcaemia has been described in almost all granulomatous diseases, including sarcoidosis, tuberculosis (TB), berrylliosis (chronic beryllium disease) and leprosy (Nayak-Rao, 2013).
+It occurs because the macrophages in granulomas produce 1- α hydroxylase which converts 25(OH)D to active 1,25(OH)2D This activation is not regulated by PTH as it is in the kidney.
+Moreover, the enzyme is less sensitive than renal 1- α hydroxylase to product inhibition by 1,25(OH)2D.
 In addition, inflammatory mediators such as interleukin 2 may stimulate the further production of 1,25(OH)2D.